DavidLanders95/NeuralMagFork/CONTRIBUTING.md

    ```bash
    pre-commit install
    ```
-   This will enable run pre-commits to run automatically whenever you make a commit.
+   This will enable pre-commits to run automatically whenever you make a commit.

 3. **Manual Run**:
    To manually run pre-commit on all files in the repository, use: